intelshoe/stackevolve/README.md

 An application made with Django, Python 3.9, and MySQL

 Todo:
-Templates, DB, connect to other apps
+Templates, connect to other apps